I. ACADEMIC POLICIES AND PROCEDURES

 Faculty policy requires that instructors award grades in each course to a mean that will be enforced by the vice dean of the Law School.
 Instructors should ensure that grades have an adequate distribution around this mean.

-1) GRADES Under the current grading system, there are 10 possible grades that can be used by the faculty in evaluating performance in courses and seminars: A+, A, A-, B+, B, B-, C+, C, D and F. In a few select courses, the grades S (Satisfactory) and U (Unsatisfactory), or CR (Credit) and NC (No Credit) are awarded.
+1) GRADES Under the current grading system, there are 10 possible grades that can be used by the faculty in evaluating performance in courses and seminars (including Independent Research and the graded portion of Externships): A+, A, A-, B+, B, B-, C+, C, D and F. In a few select courses, the grades S (Satisfactory) and U (Unsatisfactory), or CR (Credit) and NC (No Credit) are awarded.
 No credit will be awarded for a course in which a student receives an F, NC, U, W (Withdrawn) or WF (Withdrawn Failing) grade.
 The grades U and NC are treated as F grades for all purposes.

 NUMERICAL GRADE POINT VALUES FOR LETTER GRADES